Skip to main content

 Create your admin account

-Enter a username and password for your admin account.
+Enter a username and password.
 This is the account you’ll use to log in to the dashboard and manage connections.

 2

-• Plaid: Paste your Client ID and Secret from the Plaid dashboard.
-Set the environment to sandbox for testing.
+• Plaid: paste your Client ID and Secret from the Plaid dashboard.
+Use the Sandbox environment for simulated data or Production once you’re approved.

 3